orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/optpreproc.rst

 -  WorldView

-In addition, GeoTiff and other file format with geographical information are seamlessly read by **Orfeo Toolbox** , and the ortho-rectification tools can be used to re-sample these images in another map projection.
+In addition, GeoTiff and other file format with geographical information are seamlessly read by **Orfeo ToolBox** , and the ortho-rectification tools can be used to re-sample these images in another map projection.

 Beware of “ortho-ready” products